zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/_index.md

 Click on the section below to instructions on how to setup this option.

 {{< widelink url="/portworx-install-with-kubernetes/disaster-recovery/async-dr" >}}How to setup Asynchronous DR{{</widelink>}}

+## Licensing

+Please note that the Disaster Recovery (PX-DR) license is not included with the PX-Enterprise Trial license.
+If you are interested in testing or purchasing this functionality, please reach out to us at support@portworx.com.